-The particulars relating to the Conservation of Energy, Technology Absorption, Research and Development, Foreign Exchange earnings and outgo as required under Section 134 (3) (m) of the Companies Act, 2013 read with Rule 8 (3) of the Companies (Accounts) Rules, 2014 are given in Form A ANNEXURE V forming part of this Report.
+The particulars relating to the Conservation of Energy, Technology Absorption, Research and Development, Foreign Exchange earnings and outgo as required under Section 134 (3) (m) of the Companies Act, 2013 read with Rule 8 (3) of the Companies (Accounts) Rules, 2014 are given in Form A to ANNEXURE V forming part of this Report.

-Research and Development (R & D)
+RESEARCH AND DEVELOPMENT (R & D)

-The particulars of Research and Development activities are given in Form B in Annexure V forming part of this report.
+The particulars of Research and Development activities are given in Form B to Annexure V forming part of this report.